oneeve8/kobble-data/content/markdown.md

 # Markdown Notes

-Click the pencil icon in your files to edit markdown in Kobble.
+Click the pencil icon in your Kobble Views to edit a markdown file in Kobble.
 The Markdown view is separated into two windows:
 The Markdown syntax is in the top window
 The result appears in the bottom window.